 Rau rangatira mā, e huihui nei, tēnei aku mihi nui ki a koutou.
 Nau mai haere mai ki Te Whare Kawana o Te Whanganui-a-Tara.
 Kia ora tātou katoa.

-It’s my great pleasure to welcome you all to Government House Wellington to celebrate the 35th anniversary of the Theatre Artists’ Charitable Trust.
+It’s my pleasure to welcome you all to Government House Wellington for this vice-regal reception acknowledging the supporters of the Duke of Edinburgh’s Hillary Award in New Zealand.

 Kia ora huihui tātou katoa.